EzalB/gha-linter-optimizer/README.md

 This tool:

-1. Recursively scans your repo for `.github/workflows/*.yml`
+1. Recursively scans your repository for `.github/workflows/*.yml`
-2. Parses and validates your YAML files (and roasts them if they’re bad)
+2. Parses and validates each YAML file
-3. Runs a series of linting rules on them
+3. Runs linting rules and collects diagnostics
-4. Generates a nice Markdown/JSON report
+4. Generates Markdown and/or JSON reports
-5. Comments the results on your PR (if you're into that)
+5. Posts comments on the PR (if enabled)
-6. Exits with non-zero if it found issues (CI/CD approved)
+6. Exits with `1` if critical issues are found

 ---

-## 🧪 Usage (Local Dev)
+## 🧪 How to use (CLI - Local Dev)

 ```bash
 go run main.go --path=.github/workflows --format=markdown --verbose